yrohitha/YRohitha/README.md

   - [ ] how large organizations optimize huge data workload processing.
   - [ ] how to contribute to open source community.
 - 🌱 I'm currently learning about using Python and GitHub Actions to automated all things the best way!
-- 🎯 Tech Focus: Spark, Databricks, Airflow
+- 🎯 Tech Focus: Python, Spark, Databricks, Airflow, SQL
-- 💬 Happy to talk about

 ### 📫 Connect with me: